 Chipry bolted and I dove, landing on my back with my hands touching the edge of the cliff.
 The club missed by more than I expected and I looked up to see an arrow sticking out of the creature's ribs.
 Blood began to run down his side.

 I looked to the Elf.
-He had a panic on his face that I can only assume mirrored my own.
+He had a look of panic on his face that I can only assume mirrored my own.
 He was readying another arrow.
 We made eye contact and then he looked back to the ogre.

 Was he helping me?
 Why wouldn't he just run and let me die?